 June 18th, 2012 by Christian Knudsen

-(Categories: Business, Hostile Takeover, Programming)
+(Categories: Business, Hidden Asset, Programming)

 Last week was off to a crazy start when I suddenly found Hostile Takeover adorning the front page of Rock, Paper, Shotgun.
 As you can probably imagine, this brought in a whole bunch of traffic, so a quick welcome to the game’s many new followers is in order!
 It was also quite the motivational boost – not that my motivation to work on the game really needed boosting, though, but it’s always nice when people seem excited about the thing you’re working on.

 Anyway, I’ve mostly been working on saving and loading during the past week.
 Until now, everything would just be saved in the map file itself (and some stuff, like your inventory, wouldn’t be saved at all) whenever I quit the game.
 This was fine for developing and testing maps and such, but of course wouldn’t at all be suitable for the actual game.
 So I’ve had to decide which information should go in the map file and which should be saved in the savegame file.
 It’s basically boiled down to all static information (such as tiles, walls and most world objects) being in the map file, and everything else being in the savegame file.